Last Updated on 18/01/2023 by Saffron & Herbs

 These Persian mini frittatas made with potatoes, beetroot and feta are full of flavour and incredibly easy to make.
 Serve either warm or cold with flatbread and yoghurt as part of a mezze platter.

-Kuku (also spelled kookoo) is a Persian frittata-style dish.
-It is often vegetarian and is made with beaten eggs and various herbs and / or vegetables folded in.
+Kuku is a Persian frittata-style dish.
+Usually vegetarian, it is made with beaten eggs, herbs or vegetables folded in.
 The main difference between kuku and its western counterparts is the ratio of egg to vegetables, with kuku favouring the latter.

-The two most well known kuku recipes are Kuku Sabzi (made with herbs and barberries and / or walnuts); and Kuku Sibzamini (made with potatoes).
+The two most well known kuku recipes are Kuku Sabzi (made with herbs, barberries and walnuts); and Kuku Sibzamini (made with potatoes).
 We also have Kuku Kadoo (made with courgettes).
-Ultimately there are no hard and fast rules about what you should put in your kuku – I have made ones with curried mushrooms; kale and red pepper; bacon, cheese and tomatoes and the list goes on…
+There are no hard and fast rules about what you should put in your kuku.
+I have made ones with curried mushrooms; kale and red pepper; cheese and tomatoes; and the list goes on.

-The recipe below is my variation to of Kuku Sibzamini (potato kuku).
-To make this kuku a little more nutritionally balanced, I have added beetroot, garlic and feta to the recipe.
+This recipe is my variation to Kuku Sibzamini.
+I have added beetroot, garlic and feta to the recipe.
 The resulting kuku has a vibrant colour and delicious depth to the flavour.
-I have also varied the recipe by baking instead of frying the kuku.
+I also bake the kuku instead of frying.